microsoft/promptflow/docs/dev/error_handling_guidance.md

     Sentences to provide an explanation of the issue and details on how it occurs.

     > *"The input for flow is incorrect.
-Error: The value 'hello' for flow input 'num' in line '0' of input data does not match the expected type 'int'"*
+The value for flow input 'num' in line '0' of input data does not match the expected type 'int'。"*

     **Solution/Suggestion**:

     Sentences to offer valuable suggestions for preventing or resolving the issue, including clear directions for mitigation or resolution.

-    > *"To fix this error, please input an integer value for 'num'"*
+    > *"To fix this error, please input an integer value for 'num'."*

 2. For value quote, placeholder value, variables in the error message, please try to enclose with single quote.